-Welcome to Walthall County, Mississippi Genealogy & History Network.
-Our purpose is to provide free resources for genealogical and historical researchers.
+Welcome to the Walthall County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

 To share your Walthall County, Mississippi genealogy or history information, send an email to email@example.com - we will be pleased to include it here.
-If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network and go to the appropriate county.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.